Native Versioning allows you to control when an update should happen based on native features and binary version.

 We'll manage updates to our webcode using the minimum version exclusively.
 This will allow for seamless updates for a given native version.

-Ionic recommends disabling auto-assignment from git branches on production channels.
+Note: Ionic recommends disabling auto-assignment from git branches on production channels.
 Deploys to production channels should be handled manually via the dashboard.
 As a best practice we recommend that only commits intended for release be deployed to a channel.